 Compensation Committee.
-The compensation committee will be charged with recommending to the board the compensation for our executives and administering our stock option and benefit plans.
-The compensation committee will periodically review the compensation philosophy, policies and practices of Executive Resourcing and make recommendations to the board of directors concerning major changes as appropriate.
-The members of the compensation committee will be independent directors.
+The compensation committee will be charged with recommending to the board the compensation for our executives and administering our stock option and other employee benefit plans.
+The compensation committee will periodically review the compensation philosophy, policies and practices of HH Group and make recommendations to the board of directors concerning major changes as appropriate.
+The members of the compensation committee will be independent directors to be determined.
+We anticipate that Mr. Offensend will serve as chairman of our compensation committee.

 Audit Committee.
-The audit committee will be charged with reviewing and evaluating the scope of the audits to be performed, the adequacy of services performed by, and fees and compensation of the independent auditors and receive and review a report from the independent auditors prior to the publication of the audited financial statements of Executive Resourcing.
-It will also select the independent auditors to examine the financial statements of Executive Resourcing for the next year.
-The audit committee will review and evaluate the scope and appropriateness of Executive Resourcing's internal audit programs and plans and its system of internal control.
-The audit committee will review and evaluate the appropriateness of Executive Resourcing's accounting principles and practices and financial reporting.
-The audit committee will be comprised of independent directors.
+The audit committee will be charged with reviewing and evaluating the scope of the audits to be performed, the adequacy of services performed by, and fees and compensation of the independent auditors and receive and review a report from the independent auditors prior to the publication of the audited financial statements of HH Group.
+It will also select the independent auditors to examine the financial statements of HH Group for the next year.
+The audit committee will review and evaluate the scope and appropriateness of HH Group's internal audit programs and plans and its system of internal control.
+The audit committee will review and evaluate the appropriateness of HH Group's accounting principles and practices and financial reporting.
+The audit committee will be comprised of independent directors, consisting of Messrs.
+Moore, Offensend and Schuster with Mr. Moore acting as the chairman.